MewsSystems/gitbook-booking-engine/booking-engine-widget/use-cases/multi-enterprises-and-preselected-locations.md

 ## Conclusion

-In this article, you've learned how to use multi-enterprise Distributor and how to set the preselected city/location.
+In this article, you've learned how to use multi-enterprise Booking Engine and how to set the preselected city/location.

-Distributor Widget API supports more than preselecting city/location and opening it.
-See the other [Distributor Widget API options](../reference.md) to find other options you could use.
+Booking Engine Widget API supports more than preselecting city/location and opening it.
+See the other [Booking Engine Widget API options](../reference.md) to find other options you could use.
 You can also check out some [other use cases](./README.md).